Advance Your Career

-We assign new associates to one of our practice groups based on identified skills, their preferences and our needs.
-The practice groups provide new attorneys and attorneys new to the firm with support from those working on similar matters.
+The practice groups provide associates with support from those working on similar matters.
 While legal specialization is encouraged, many attorneys work in multiple areas and collaborate across practice groups, particularly when dictated by client needs.

-The firm has a formal training program in place to make sure our attorneys are proficient in all aspects of practicing law—from written discovery, to mediation and alternative dispute resolution, to negotiating and drafting agreements.
-We hold on-site seminars throughout the year that qualify for Continuing Legal Education credits.
-We also bring in outside presenters from accounting firms and the courts, for example, to expose our attorneys to a broader range of experience.
-In addition, we pay the cost for attorneys to pursue additional training outside the firm that is offered through bar associations and professional trade groups.
+The firm has a formal training rubric that incorporates both internal and external programs to ensure our attorneys are proficient in all aspects of practicing law—from written discovery, to mediation and alternative dispute resolution, to negotiating and drafting agreements.
+We hold on-site seminars throughout the year that focus on a variety of substantive issues.
+We bring in outside experts like accountants and court staff to expose our attorneys to a broad range of experience.
+In addition, we pay the cost for attorneys to pursue additional training outside the firm that is offered through bar associations and professional trade groups, including NITA Deposition and Trial Skills and Bryan Garner legal writing workshops (both litigation- and contract-based).

-- Junior associates, typically those in their first through third years of practice, are all assigned a formal mentor upon starting at Downey Brand.
-This mentor is usually a senior associate or junior partner from within the same practice group, with the idea being that the more senior attorney can help the junior associate learn the substantive practice of law, as well as how to navigate firm life on both a professional and personal level.
-Junior associates enjoy the benefits of having a formal mentor assigned to them for the first three years of practice.
+- Junior associates in their first through fourth years of practice are assigned a formal mentor upon starting at Downey Brand.
+This mentor is a senior associate or junior partner from the same practice group.
+The mentor is able to help the junior associate learn how to navigate the firm on both a professional and personal level.
+Junior associates report that they enjoy the benefits of having a formal mentor assigned to them for the first four years of practice.

-- Lateral hires also receive formal mentors for their first year after joining the firm.
-Like junior associates, their mentors are typically assigned from within the same practice group, with the focus of those relationships being on acclimating to life at Downey Brand.
+- Lateral attorneys also receive a formal mentor assignment for their first year after joining the firm.
+Like with the junior associates, the mentors are typically assigned from within the same practice group, with the focus of those relationships being on acclimating to life at Downey Brand.

 In addition to the foregoing, Downey Brand hosts monthly CLE programs that focus on a variety of substantive issues, and regularly sends associates to outside CLE trainings, including but not limited to NITA deposition and trial trainings and Bryan Garner legal writing workshops (both litigation- and contract-based).

-To demonstrate its commitment to this mentoring program, the firm occasionally awards prizes and accolades to mentors who receive significant praise from their mentees.
-These prizes have come in a variety of forms over the years, such as travel vouchers, trophies, and bragging rights.
+To incentive attorneys to fully engage in the mentorship programs, the firm annually awards prizes and accolades to mentors who receive the highest reviews from their mentees.
+These prizes have included travel vouchers, trophies, and bragging rights.

 Associates are paid based on their class year at competitive rates using an automatic lockstep increase, with raises effective on January 1 of each year.
 After six months of employment, associates can participate in our bonus system, which contains clearly articulated guidelines for annual bonuses.
 Partners may also choose to award “spot bonuses” at any time during the year to recognize excellence, diligence, or an outstanding result.

-Downey Brand provides, at the firm’s expense, the following benefits to all attorneys who are employed a minimum of 30 hours a week:
+Downey Brand provides the following benefits to all attorneys who are employed a minimum of 30 hours a week:

 - Life insurance